 For further information visit the ERC website.

-Marie Skłodowska-Curie Innovative Training Networks (ITN) Currently closed
+Marie Skłodowska-Curie Innovative Training Networks (ITN) Deadline: currently closed

 The RISE scheme promotes international and inter-sector collaboration through research and innovation staff exchanges, and sharing of knowledge and ideas from research to market (and vice-versa) for the advancement of science and the development of innovation.